Project-Books/book-project/styleguides/TYPESCRIPT_STYLEGUIDE.md

 Where useful, a short summary explaining why the guideline is in place is included to help explain the rationale behind having it.

+Please note that we're using Yarn as our package manager, not npm.

 ## Files

 ### Include copyright notice